-Where a need has been identified, service providers can enlist support from community organizations with specialized knowledge in the delivery of pre-employment workshops (e.g., workshop on available literacy and essential skills).
+Where a need has been identified, service providers can enlist support from community organizations with specialized knowledge in the delivery of pre-employment workshops (e.g., workshop on available literacy and essential skills services or, for youth with a criminal record, support with Record Suspensions).
 Community organizations that support delivery of pre-employment workshops cannot receive remuneration for these activities.

 Service providers can organize, schedule, and sequence the workshops or activities to meet participants' needs in a way that is suitable for their organization.
 For example, service providers can offer intensive workshops over a short period or less intensive sessions over a longer period.
-They can offer a variety of workshops or activities, using different formats to meet the needs of participants (e.g., one-on-one, group work, technology-enhanced, etc.).
+They can offer a variety of workshops or activities, using different formats to meet the needs of participants (e.g., one-on-one, group work, technology-enhanced, etc.)

-Furthermore, service providers can offer short-term job shadowing opportunities to take place during the pre-employment services component.
+Furthermore, service providers can offer short term job trials / job shadowing opportunities to take place during the pre-employment services component.

-Job shadowing is intended to provide youth with an understanding of how skills are applied in a real workplace by observing one or more individuals performing their job.
-Job shadowing helps participants gain a sense of job readiness, and validate their work interests and skills.
+- Job Shadowing provides youth with an understanding of how skills are applied in a real workplace by observing one or more individuals performing their job.
+Job shadowing helps participants gain a sense of job readiness, and validate their work interests and skills. - Job Trials paid shorter-term experiential learning opportunities that provide youth with an opportunity to practice and demonstrate their skills in a real workplace, performing the work tasks associated with the job.
+The participant and prospective employer also have an opportunity to gauge potential job "fit".